kitproj/kit/README.md

 ### Host Process

-The `image` field is empty.
-The value of `command` is used to start the process.
+If `image` field is omitted, the value of `command` is used to start the process on the host:

 ```yaml
     # no image? this is a host process